 Alex has choreographed an extensive repertory of chamber music ballets for Santa Fe Festival Ballet, for which he was Co-Founder and Ballet Director from 1996 to 1999.
 He also co-founded the Public Academy for Performing Arts in Albuquerque, New Mexico, Atlantic Southeast Ballet in Charleston, South Carolina, and Ballet Pro Musica in Albuquerque, New Mexico for which he serves as artistic director since 2014.

 Besides his adaptations of classics such as Coppelia, The Nutcracker , The Sleeping Beauty and Swan Lake, he has created original full length ballets like Alice in Wonderland, Beauty and the Beast, The Wizard of Oz and, most recently,The Little Mermaid for Ballet Repertory Theatre of New Mexico.
-For Ballet Idaho, Alex has choreographed among others The Rite of Spring, The Four Seasons, Circus, and in collaboration with the Boise Philharmonic The Creation of the World and Sacred Land.
-In February, Ballet Idaho will revive his Scheherazade by popular demand.
+For Ballet Idaho, Alex has choreographed among others The Rite of Spring, The Four Seasons, Circus, Scheherazade, and in collaboration with the Boise Philharmonic The Creation of the World and Sacred Land.

 Alex has taught around the world, from Veronique’s Ecole de Danse in Bordeaux, France to the University of New Mexico in Albuquerque, New Mexico besides numerous studios in South Carolina, Texas, Oregon, and Washington to Compania National de Danza in Mexico City and Marr Mac Dance Studio in Edmonton, Alberta and Ballet BC and Pro Arte in Vancouver, British Columbia.